1. Home

 • give administrative support to tribunals during hearings

-• update the medical register and publish the records of public hearings
+• update the GMC registers and publish the records of public hearings

 • provide information about upcoming hearings